Dry Brined Turkey

 Easy Refrigerated Dry Brined Turkey

-Dry brining turkey is the easiest way to prep a turkey before a big meal – since there is no worrying about keeping a turkey at temperature in a cooler or having to keep it on ice and worrying it will be too warm – you can simply wrap it in plastic wrap after seasoning with salt and pop it right back in the fridge!
+Dry brining turkey is the easiest way to prep a turkey before a big meal – since there is no worrying about keeping a turkey at temperature in a cooler or having to keep it on ice and worrying it will be too warm.
+You simply wrap it in plastic wrap after seasoning with salt and pop it right back in the fridge!

 I hope you love this method for dry brining turkey as much as I do!